 - 1. The size of the Board should facilitate substantive discussions by the whole Board in which each director can participate meaningfully. - 2.
-The composition of the Board should encompass a broad range of skills, expertise, industry knowledge, and diversity, as described in the director criteria set forth below, and contacts relevant to the Company's business.
+The composition of the Board should encompass a broad range of skills, expertise, industry knowledge, and experience, as described in the director criteria set forth below.